Dave Ramsey is a world-renown personal finance expert who created 7 baby steps to help people have a roadmap to get their finances in order.

-The dollar amount is up to you.
-Be sure you research the different college saving options too.
+The dollar amount you contribute to your children’s college fund is up to you.
+Be sure you research the different college-saving options as well.
 Make sure what you plan to contribute to your kids’ college educations is affordable for your family.

 In addition, make your plan clear to your kids.
 They should know what to expect from you where college financing help is concerned.

-As a final tip, consider college alternatives.
+As a final tip, consider college alternatives to contributing to your children’s college fund.
 You may end up saving big money in the process.
-Here are some ideas:

 Can you imagine being mortgage free?
 Not owing anybody anything?
 They say the grass feels different under your feet when you own your home.
 Now it’s time to find out.

 You’ve created a solid budget so that you know where your money goes.
 Now take all of your extra funds.
 This includes funds that were going toward your debt snowball.
 And the amount you were putting in your emergency fund.